 We’ll be going alphabetically by surname from this point on, meaning we start with A. J. Buckley, whom CSI: NY fans will know as Adam Ross.
 For a Disney connection, he’s Nash in The Good Dinosaur (and Disney Infinity) and has also appeared in recurring roles in Supernatural/Ghostfacers (Ed Zeddmore), Justified (Danny Crowe) and a few Marvel animated productions, which didn’t belong to Disney at the time.

 Paul Butcher is a musician as well as an actor, and as an actor he’s known for a few minor but recurring roles in King of the Hill and Zoey 101, and later in the web series MyMusic.
 For a Disney connection he appears in Meet the Robinsons as Stanley.
 His IMDb bio also credits him as a young Bruce Banner in future Disney property, The Incredible Hulk film.
-I see no reason to disbelieve this, but sadly IMDb doesn’t actually credit him in the role as young Bruce, or any other actor for that matter.
+I see no reason to disbelieve this, but sadly IMDb doesn’t actually credit anybody in the role of young Bruce!
 Does anyone know if it can clear up the matter?

-You might know Courtnee Draper, the voice of Elizabeth in BioShock Infinite, and I don’t need to say much more than that.
+You might know Courtnee Draper, the voice of Elizabeth in BioShock Infinite.
 She’s also got a Disney connection as the voice of Marvel’s White Tiger, and a Square Enix as Clemente in FFType-0.
 Besides her prominent and recent video game roles, she’s also known for appearing in The Jersey for five years at the turn of the millennium.

 You might also already know Bob Joles!
 As I post this in January 2017, we’re just one game away from my Marathon Journal coverage of Dirge of Cerberus, where he appears as the voice of Grimoire Valentine, and we’ll be seeing him again in Kingdom Hearts in Birth by Sleep, where he’s the voice of Sneezy the Dwarf.
 Since I’ve already written his bio for those two games, I think I’ll hold off on him here!